jorgeConstancio/hello-world/README.md

 # hello-world
 My first stuff to test other stuff.
-Im new to this stuff, practice makes it almost perfect Some more stuff for practice
+Im new to this stuff, practice makes it almost perfect.
+Some more stuff for practice